Cheyenne's Best Road Trip Ideas

 Breakfast: Luxury Diner

 The quintessential diner on the West Edge of Cheyenne harkens to bygone days.
 As the regulars will tell you, the core of the restaurant is an old Cheyenne Street Railway Trolley car shell.
 It carried passengers on the streets of Cheyenne at some point between 1887 and 1924 and was repurposed into a diner in 1926.
 The owners eventually expanded the diner, out toward the old Lincoln Highway (Hwy 30).
 Today, the diner is a bustling greasy spoon known for cinnamon rolls as big as a dinner plate and they still serve the same sausage gravy and green chili recipes they’ve used for decades.
-Enjoy this from-scratch fare at a choice of counters to belly up to (including one that overlooks the kitchen where the staff squeezes past each other and tag teams orders) or a cozy booth or table in the midst of it all.
+Enjoy this from-scratch fare at a choice of counters to belly up to (including one that overlooks the kitchen where the staff squeezes past each other and tag team orders) or a cozy booth or table in the midst of it all.

 Lunch: The Bread Basket